00f2ff/tracking/README.md

    is ready.
 Wait a few minutes and then refresh the page.
 You'll know the server is ready when a very special character shows up.

-Note: the UX for updating is terrible -- all fields need to be populated for the update to go through.
+Note: the UX for updating isn't great -- all fields need to be populated for the update to go through.

 ### Stopping